Homeschooling Benefits: A Clear Guide for Parents

 Whether your aim is to nurture your child’s passions, support their individual learning style, or connect with a community of like-minded families, this book will be your trusted companion every step of the way.

 Amber O’Neal Johnston is an established authority on infusing culture and love for others, into an intentional home environment.
-She is a regular contribute to homeschooling communities and a coveted speaker at education conferences.
+She is a regular contribute to home-schooling communities and a coveted speaker at education conferences.

-More Help for Homeschooling
+More Help for Home-schooling

 The government website has info on educating children at home, as obviously there are rules in place, to ensure children have a proper education.
 It’s not for everyone, and it’s important that children have the opportunity still to interact and play with other children (and obviously success likely depends on the home life and relationships of the children with their families).

-Wolsey Hall Oxford offers homeschooling classes to children in over 130 countries, for all ages, and with flexibility on where and when to learn.
+Wolsey Hall Oxford offers home-schooling classes to children in over 130 countries, for all ages, and with flexibility on where and when to learn.
 The courses follow the world-respected Cambridge curriculum and supported by UK-qualified tutors.

 Froebelian education is an interesting concept, where (like Montessori schools), children are school in skills to last them throughout life, and also are focused on the outdoors like forest classrooms.
-The result is thoughtful learners who are happy, curious and empathatic.
+The result is thoughtful learners who are happy, curious and empathetic.

 These are private schools, but can inspire state schools in their models.
 Examples are Annan School (East Sussex) and The Froebelian School (Leeds).